What to know about the 2020 New Hampshire primary

 In his closing argument, Buttigieg rallied mayors and local leaders around his experience as mayor, to counter a recent attack ad from the Biden campaign.

 Elizabeth Warren began door knocking early last summer in rural areas of the state, including Coos and Carroll County.
-The strategy attracted large crowds at rallies in rural places.
+The strategy attracted large crowds at rallies in more remote towns.

 Warren's campaign has the built-in advantage of a headquarters in Boston, just 45 minutes away from the New Hampshire state line.
 It has an active presence on college campuses, and across the southern part of the state.
 "There are certain areas of the state, college campuses for instance – Durham, Plymouth, Keene – that are important because Senator Sanders really rocked in those four years ago," Warren supporter and DNC Councilwoman Kathy Sullivan told CBS News.
 "In the southern tier, those towns are heavy Republican but there are still a lot of Democratic voters and independents critical to any campaign."